 To help you with this, I put together a special, free essential style guide for Introverted Alpha readers that expands on what we talked about today.

 In it, I’ve offered a style roadmap to follow to take you from “I don’t know where to start” to “Dressing to Impress”.

 I’ve also included an illustrated cheatsheet.
 It guides you on how to get the perfect fit even easier, and list a few “essentials” all guys should have in their wardrobe.

 Click here to get your free guide and “Good Luck” on your dates!

 Awesome work, Peter!
 Thank you!

 Dressing to impress is a key part of presenting your best self, and your dating life will explode when you can present your best self naturally.

-Of course, clothes do not solely make the man.
+Of course, clothes do not solely make the man, even when bowties are included.
 In order to present your best self, it’s a full mindset, skill-building, confidence-enhancing smorgasbord.
 For more on that, check out…

 - Introvert Dating Mindset: Getting Your Headspace Right